-Report on line 7, column (a), the amount of foreign withholding taxes included in financial accounting net income on Part I, line 11.
-If the corporation is deducting foreign tax, use column (b) or (c), as applicable, to correct for any difference between foreign withholding tax included in financial accounting net income and the amount of foreign withholding taxes being deducted in the return.
-If the corporation is crediting foreign withholding taxes against the U.S. income tax liability, use column (b) or (c), as applicable, to negate the amount reported in column (a).
+Report on line 7, column (a), the amount of foreign withholding taxes included in statutory accounting net income on Part I, line 11.
+If the life insurance company is deducting foreign tax, use column (b) or (c), as applicable, to correct for any difference between foreign withholding tax included in statutory accounting net income and the amount of foreign withholding taxes being deducted in the return.
+If the life insurance company is crediting foreign withholding taxes against the U.S. income tax liability, use column (b) or (c), as applicable, to negate the amount reported in column (a).